openeuler-mirror/docs/docs/en/docs/Container/isula-build.md

 > - isula-build supports the preceding configuration file with the maximum size of 1 MiB.
 > - The persistent working directory dataroot cannot be configured on the memory disk, for example, tmpfs.
 > - Currently, only overlay2 can be used as the underlying graphdriver.
+> - Before setting the --group option, ensure that the corresponding user group has been created on a local OS and non-privileged users have been added to the group.
+After the isula-builder is restarted, non-privileged users can use the isula-build function.
+In addition, to ensure permission consistency, the array of the isula-build configuration file directory /etc/isula-build is set to the group specified by --group.